 It's amusing to see the old master and young upstart right at the top of my tree.

-So purely by happenstance, not really design - and attributed to several random factors of course, the most numerous pedals I have acquired are from the following brands (prevalence, then alphabetical, 2 or more)
+So largely by happenstance, not really by design - and attributed to several random factors of course, the most numerous pedals I have acquired are from the following brands (prevalence, then alphabetical, 2 or more)